 If you haven’t recently traveled or don’t have upcoming travel plans to redeem your points for, then you can redeem your Arrival miles for travel certificates.
 You would need to buy the airline or hotel certificate straight from the airline or hotel’s website.
 However, there’s no guarantee that these will be coded as “travel” purchases and eligible for the travel rebate.
 I would test this with a small increment first to see how the merchant is coded on your bill.

 You wouldn’t want to use your Arrival miles for cash back or regular statement credits because non-travel redemptions get half the value.
 That’s right, 40,000 Arrival miles is only good for $200 cash back.

 The Arrival Plus is a great card offer with a sign-up bonus that’s worth at least $600.
 Unfortunately, you will lose your points if you cancel your card before redeeming your miles.
 I wouldn’t apply for this card offer if you don’t have travel plans in the following 12 months, so you’re not stuck with a situation before the year is up.

-Remember, the Arrival Plus can be worth the annual fee if you use it regularly.
+Remember, the Arrival Plus can be worth the annual fee (that’s waived the first year) if you use it regularly.
 And don’t forget about the possibility of downgrading it to the no annual fee version.